 Once aboard the ferry, I sat down to read the morning’s tweets on Twitter, something I do daily, looking for headlines upon which to follow up, if need be.
 If it wasn’t a tweet by Thomas Sowell, then it was within the first three tweets.
 I think it was the first.
 Franklin Graham had posted Mark 4:37-41.
 Here it is for the uninitiated:

-Reading this tweet, here I was sitting aboard this ferry on the upper deck directly behind the pilot house—crossing the Cape Fear— its normally wavy waters motionless as a mill pond.
-As a looked over the starboard rail on the lower deck back toward the island at the stillness before me, I realized that my storm had passed; my blind rage had ended: Here was Jesus saying, “[H]ow is it that ye have no faith?”
+Reading this tweet, here I was sitting aboard this ferry on the upper deck directly behind the pilot house—crossing the Cape Fear— it’s normally wavy waters now motionless as a mill pond.
+As a looked over the starboard rail on the lower deck back toward the island at the stillness before me, I realized that my storm had passed; my blind rage had ended: here was Jesus saying, “[H]ow is it that ye have no faith?”
 The Lord reassured me in the tranquility of the morning, just as Jesus had done with his disciples.
 Was I not one of His disciples?
 To be sure, He wasn’t saying, “Sandy, you have been spared” No, He was saying, “I am with you.”
 Reassurance full of fortitude with a divine healing power all its own.
 My great friend Joe has reminded me of this in the midst of my diagnosis:

-9 Have not I commanded thee?
+(Joshua 1:9) Have not I commanded thee?
 Be strong and of a good courage; be not afraid, neither be thou dismayed: for the Lord thy God is with thee whithersoever thou goest.

 So, as we entered the marina, I felt a new sense of assurance, resolve and determination, knowing that whatever lay ahead in this life’s journey, my Lord had once again shown Himself to be true to me, as He always has.
 It was I who had—once again—foolishly doubted Him.

-My wondrous friend Billie had long ago introduced me to this Bible verse from Ephesians:
+My wondrous friend, Billie, had long ago introduced me to this Bible verse from Ephesians: